 - Self organized: This algorithm does not use the general procedure described above.
 It applies a self organization approach to the entire molecule.
 For that all atoms are initialized with random coordinates.
 The a list of constraints is determined as follows: Distance constrainst define preferred distances between any two atoms.
 Plane constraints group atoms, which should share the same plane.
 Other constraints handle preferred torsions, stereochemistry and atoms on a straight line.
 In a kind of minimization procedure constraints are randomly picked and their atoms relocated in space to better meet the constraint.
 This algorithm works best with highly constrained, i.e. rigid structures like bridged ring systems.

-Algorithm: Rule based assembled or self-organized conformers like those created by the above algorithms may still suffer from angle strains, slight atom collisions or suboptimal torsions, because the local environment of a particular molecule may not be well represented by more general rules that were used for the construction.
-In order to minimize strains and energy these conformers can be optimized by a forcefield:
+Minimize energy: Rule based assembled or self-organized conformers like those created by the above algorithms may still suffer from angle strains, slight atom collisions or suboptimal torsions, because the local environment of a particular molecule may not be well represented by more general rules that were used for the construction.
+To reduce strain and minimize energies these conformers can be further optimized by applying one of these forcefields:

 Write into file: When this option is selected, generated conformers are exported into a compound file rather than added to the current dataset.

 File type: The most widely supported format is probably the SD-file version 2, while the most compact file format is certainly a native DataWarrior file.

 Max. conformer count: The number of generated conformers will be limited to the number defined here.